ANSAKsoftware/exifax-testfax/README.md

 ### Customizing for Everywhere Else

 In comments, after the North American implementation, there is a simple implementation that does nothing more than look for `fax@` + some arbitrary phone number (maximum size is 50 but changing that if needed is no trouble) + `.fax` and if it finds it, to return `fax@` + some arbitrary phone number.
+Following that there is another commented sample that might function as a starting point for a solution in the UK, or in any country whose phone system works in much the same way.

 Ideas that may govern your choices (in, for instance, the UK):
 * you may want to allow ALL numbers that do not start with 0 which denotes local calls (possible regex: `[1-9][0-9]+`)